lume/glas/.github/CONTRIBUTE.md

 -   [`glas/src/as/math/Matrix4.spec.ts`](https://github.com/lume/glas/blob/3e9c3370c3d90cc0b0ceefceae79c39885cd803b/src/as/math/Matrix4.spec.ts)

-Once a set of Three.js files (`.js`, `.d.ts`, and `.tests.js`) are ported, we can run the unit tests (or more conveniently run them as we go during porting).
+Once a set of Three.js files (`.js`, `.d.ts`, and `.tests.js`) are ported, we can run the unit tests (or run them as we go during porting).

 You can read more about this on the [**Development**](DEVELOPMENT.md) page